To find out more about what Community Employment, what it involves, eligibility criteria and more, please click on the links below.

 The general qualifying age for CE is 21 years.

-In addition there are a number of other qualifying criteria.
-Information on these qualifying criteria and rates of payment – please click here.
+For information on these qualifying criteria and rates of payment – please click here.

 CE Vacancies & How to Apply